TheOGChips/tsudoku/README.md

 >\- MacOS
 >\- WSL (Windows Subsystem for Linux)

+**Note for MacOS users**: It's possible that certain (e.g. the Makefile and this README) will be marked as executable during the install process and prevent you from easily viewing the file in a text editor.
+Alternative ways to view the files marked this way include the Unix command line utility `less` or terminal-based text editors such as `vim`/`view` or `nano`.
+The easiest and simplest to use is `less`.
+Examples are below:

+>`$ less README.md`
+>`$ view README.md`
+>`$ nano -v README.md`

+**Note for inexperienced WSL users**: tsudoku will not be compilable or playable unless a WSL shell is opened first.
+A WSL shell should be easily accessible from either a PowerShell or Windows Command Prompt by running `wsl.exe` at the current terminal prompt.
+Also see the example below.
+If you are unsure how to install or setup WSL, please reference https://learn.microsoft.com/en-us/windows/wsl/install .

+- Ex: Running tsudoku from Windows Command Prompt
+>`>wsl.exe`
+>`$ tsudoku`

 ## Prerequisites

 NOTE: These are likely already installed depending on your operating system.
 If not, you should be able to download them easily using your OS's package manager (see **Prerequisites Installation** section).